q2devland/nentitydb/README.md

 NEntityDb is available for purchase <a href="https://nentitydb.com/pages/pricing">here</a>.

+## Create a model

+With NEntityDb you can use Fluent APIs to configure your model.
+Using Fluent APIs in NEntityDb makes code readability easier.

+## Query and save data

+NEntityDb uses .NET LINQ Expressions to query and save data from database.
+The .NET LINQ Expressions enables language-level code expressions to be represented as objects in the form of expression trees.

 ## How do I get NEntityDb?

 NEntityDb is available for purchase <a href="https://nentitydb.com/pages/pricing">here</a>.